We are an interdisciplinary team of clinicians, neuroscientists, physicists, and bioengineers.

 https://orcid.org/0000-0002-3550-1644

-Tom is a MRC Senior Clinical Fellow and Reader in Perinatal Imaging, and the head of the Department of Early Life Imaging, King’s College London.
+Tom is a MRC Senior Clinical Fellow, Professor of Perinatal Neurocience, and the Head of the Department of Early Life Imaging, in the School of Biomedical Engineering and Imaging Sciences at King’s College London.
 He is also group lead in the MRC Centre for Neurodevelopmental Disorders (CNDD).
 His current work aims to apply non-invasive imaging techniques (EEG, functional MRI and simultaneous EEG-fMRI) to characterise the development of functional activity in the human brain, during fetal and preterm life and following brain injury.
 He is also aiming to gain a deeper understanding of the underlying biophysics of the fMRI signal in the newborn brain.
 He also holds a visiting position in the Human Robotics group at Imperial College London, where they are developing novel tools for use in the MRI scanner and automated rehabilitative strategies for young infants who have suffered brain injury.

 Tom also holds an honorary position as a Consultant in Paediatric Neurodisability in the Evelina London Children’s Hospital.
 His clinical work is focused on the early identification and resulting management of the disabilities associated with perinatal brain injury.